 Lou is the Executive Director and joined the Center for Career Development in 2017 after extensive experience in higher education career services as well as leadership roles in human resources and recruiting in the private sector.
 At Boston University, Lou is responsible for leading the office and overseeing the mission, vision, and strategies of the Center.
 He remains very active in the business community and has served in leadership roles within several professional associations.
 Lou holds a Bachelor of Arts degree from Brandeis University and a Master in Public Administration from Northeastern University.
 In his spare time, Lou is a dog lover and a fan of trivia, politics, and the Boston sports scene.
 In the fall, Lou enjoys officiating local high school and youth football.

-Lucy is the Associate Director of Employer Relations.
-She joined Boston University in December 2011 and the Center for Career Development in November 2014 after working many years in business management and development.
-At the CCD, she is focused on working with the Employer Relations team and others to expand the campus recruiting program and employment network for BU students.
+Lucy was the Associate Director of Employer Engagement at the Center for Career Development from 2014 to 2019 when she became the Director of Employer Engagement at BU's Questrom School of Business.
+She joined Boston University in December 2011 after working many years in business management and development.
+At the CCD, she focused on working with the Employer Relations team and others to expand the campus recruiting program and employment network for BU students.
 Lucy received her BS from Cornell University and her MS in administrative studies at BU.
 In her spare time, Lucy enjoys being with her family, taking long walks with her golden retriever, catching up with friends, traveling, and attending BU hockey games.

 Martha is an Assistant Director of Counseling & Programs and has been with the Center for Career Development since 1998.
 Although she advises students from all colleges and majors, her affiliation is with communications, media and the arts.
 She enjoys facilitating the process of gaining knowledge about one’s values, skills, interests, and personality strengths and making informed decisions about career direction.
 She earned her undergraduate degree from Northeastern University in criminal justice and obtained a master of education degree with a concentration in counseling from UMass Boston.
 In her spare time, she enjoys spending time with friends, drawing, jogging, and volunteering to help grieving families cope with their loss.